Wake Forest vs. Boston College NCAA Football Odds, Plays and Insights | November 27, 2021

 Boston College Stats and Trends

-- This year, the Eagles have one ATS win in two games as an underdog of 4.5 points or more.
+- The Eagles have covered the spread once this season when underdogs by 4.5 points or more (in two chances).

-- Boston College's games this season have hit the over on three of 10 set point totals (30%).
+- Boston College's games this year have gone over the point total in 30% of its opportunities (three times in 10 games with a set point total).

-- When Boston College picks up over 449.8 yards, the team is 2-1 against the spread and 4-0 overall.
+- When Boston College amasses over 449.8 yards, the team is 2-1 against the spread and 4-0 overall.

-- The Eagles have turned the ball over 14 times, 10 fewer times than the Demon Deacons have forced turnovers (24).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.